-Vector also frequently participates in national and international consultations and presentations, contributing expertise and providing recommendations on topics related to AI and its role in economic development and health policy, responsible AI data governance, and many others.
+Vector also frequently participates in national and international consultations and presentations, contributing expertise and providing recommendations on topics related to AI and its role in economic development and health policy, responsible AI data governance, and r others.
 Highlights of 2021-22 include:

-- Vector's ongoing participation in the Global Partnership on AI (housed at the OECD) on priorities including data governance, commercialization, the future of work, responsible AI, and COVID-19 - Responding to Ontario's Trustworthy AI Framework Consultation and guiding implementation with practical actionable insights - Responding to Ontario's public consultation on modernizing privacy in Ontario and hosting a public event, Building a Digital Ontario, at which Vector's President and CEO discussed Ontario's new Data & Digital Strategy in a one-on-one conversation with Ontario's Minister of Finance and Minister responsible for digital and data transformation, the Hon.
+- Vector's ongoing participation in the Global Partnership on AI (hou the OECD) on priorities including data governance, commercializa the future of work, responsible AI, and COVID-19 - Responding to Ontario's Trustworthy AI Framework Consultation a guiding implementation with practical actionable insights - Responding to Ontario's public consultation on modernizing privation in Ontario and hosting a public event, Building a Digital Ontario, at which Vector's President and CEO discussed Ontario's new Data & Digital Strategy in a one-on-one conversation with Ontario's Minister Finance and Minister responsible for digital and data transformatio Hon.
 Peter Bethlenfalvy - Sharing AI expertise with the Ontario Ministry of Health to derive insights from Ministry data and on data governance considerations - Ongoing participation in Canada's Advisory Council on Artificial Intelligence

-Vector representatives also participated in nearly 50 external conferences, panels, and events in 2021-22, including:

-- AlxIA 2021, where Vector's Chief Commercialization Officer and VP, Industry Innovation Cameron Schuler was a keynote presenter

-- Canadian Internet Governance Forum

-- CAIMIN, the Canadian Nuclear Society's conference on AI

-- Collision 2021

-- IEEE

-"The Vector Institute and the Schwartz Reisman Institute continue to raise the bar and test the limits of AI and deep learning.
++ + + 39 + + ++++ + + +++ + + +++ ŋg + + + + + l many + + oused at ation, and Vector representatives also participated in nearly 50 external conferences, panels, and events in 2021-22, including: AlxIA 2021, where Vector's Chief Commercialization Officer and VP, Industry Innovation Cameron Schuler was a keynote presenter acy at & ister of Canadian Internet Governance Forum CAIMIN, the Canadian Nuclear Society's conference on AI on, the CollisionIEEE "The Vector Institute and the Schwartz Reisman Institute continue to raise the bar and test the limits of AI and deep learning.
 This work is invaluable to the people of Ontario and, coupled with your feedback, continues to be a great asset as we create a government framework for AI that is accountable, safe and rights-based."
 Hon.
-Peter Bethlenfalvy, Ontario's Minister of Finance and Minister responsible for digital and data transformation
+Peter Bethlenfalvy, Ontario's Minister of Finance and

+Minister responsible for digital and data transformation